androbaza/RRR_robot_simulation/README.md

 planarrobot.m file is for simple simulation of planar RRRRR robot.

-video of the robots moving:
+video of the robots moving: https://www.youtube.com/embed/EmJKdEb-TOM

-<iframe width="1280" height="557" src="https://www.youtube.com/embed/EmJKdEb-TOM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 in part 2 of the lab controllers in simulink were created.
 First the most simple model was used for RRR robot.
 Big gains were used to fight gravity.
 Noticeable error.
 ![alt text](https://github.com/androbaza/RRR_robot_simulation/blob/main/%201.png)